 - a.
 Use this method to evaluate materiel likely to be deployed in altitude areas (above ground level) where temperature, humidity, and vibration may combine to induce failures. - b.
 Use this method for engineering development, for support of operational testing, for qualification, and for other similar purposes.
-This method is primarily intended for actively-powered materiel operated at altitude; i.e.; aircraft, missiles, etc. - c.
+This method is primarily intended for actively-powered materiel operated at altitude; i.e., aircraft, missiles, etc. - c.
 Use this method to provide an option for use of vibration in combination with the climatic elements, or for use of the climatic tests in combination with each other.
 This is often noted throughout the text.
 Generally, the combined environment test simulates those synergistic environmental effects that occur for the majority of the deployment life.
-Environmental stresses that are tested in combination using Method 520.2 must also be tested with individual Methods 500.4, 501.4, 502.4, 507.4, and 514.5, as appropriate.
+Environmental stresses that are tested in combination using Method 520.2 may replace the individual Methods 500.4, 501.4, 502.4, 507.4, and 514.5, as appropriate.
+In order to replace the individual test methods successfully, use the tailoring process in paragraph 2.1 to ensure the entire method test range is encompassed by Method 520.2.

 - a.
-Limit use of this method to the evaluation of the combined effects of altitude, temperature, humidity, and vibration. - b.
+Limit use of this method to evaluating the combined effects of altitude, temperature, humidity, and vibration. - b.
 Some procedures permit testing for the effects of one forcing function at a time and stressing materiel items beyond realistic limits.
 Doing so may reduce or eliminate synergistic or antagonistic effects of combined stresses, or may induce failures that would not occur under realistic conditions. - c.
 This method does not apply to unpowered materiel transported as cargo in an aircraft. - d.
 The tailored test cycle should not include short duration vibration events or those that occur infrequently in the test cycle.
 These events include firing of on-board guns, extreme aircraft motion, and shock due to hard landings.
-Use the appropriate test method to test for these events separately.
+Test for these events separately using the appropriate test method.